 Beginning in 2016, the Company, along with other manufacturers, has been named as a defendant in lawsuits generally alleging anticompetitive conduct with respect to generic drugs.
 The lawsuits have been filed by putative classes of direct and indirect purchasers, indirect resellers, as well as individual direct and indirect purchasers.
 They allege harm under federal and state antitrust laws, state consumer protection laws and unjust enrichment claims.
-Some of the lawsuits also name Emcure and Emcure's Chief Executive Officer, Satish Mehta, as defendants and include allegations against them with respect to doxycycline hyclate DR. The lawsuits have been consolidated in an MDL proceeding in the Eastern District of Pennsylvania.
-The Court has sequenced these lawsuits into separate groups for purposes of briefing motions to dismiss.
-Defendants filed motions to dismiss complaints in the first group.
-On October 16, 2018, the Court denied the motions with respect to the federal law claims.
-On February 15, 2019, the Court granted in part and denied in part the motions with respect to the state law claims.
+Some of the lawsuits also name Emcure and Emcure's Chief Executive Officer, Satish Mehta, as defendants and include allegations against them with respect to doxycycline hyclate DR. The lawsuits have been consolidated in the Antitrust MDL (referenced above).